LucreMo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 T5.
 A program that prints all single digit numbers of base 10 starting from 0, followed by a new line T6.
 A program that prints all single digit numbers of base 10 starting from 0, followed by a new line T7.
-A program that prints the lowercase alphabet in reverse, followed by a new line
+A program that prints the lowercase alphabet in reverse, followed by a new line T8.
+A program that prints all the numbers of base 16 in lowercase, followed by a new line